-Avtar Sherri Additional inspector
+George Long Additional inspector

 This inspection was carried out with two days' notice.
-The inspectors visited each of the 21 classes twice over two days, observing all the class teachers present and conducting scrutinies of pupils' work.
+The inspectors visited 15 lessons or part lessons, observing 9 teachers, and conducting scrutinies of pupils' work.
 The inspectors spoke to parents and carers, listened to pupils read, and held meetings with staff and members of the governing body.
 They took account of the responses to the on-line questionnaire (Parent View) in planning the inspection, observed the school's work, and looked at its self-evaluation documents and plans for improvement, the data collected on pupils' progress, safeguarding information and the minutes of governing body meetings.
-They considered the responses in 90 questionnaires that had been returned by parents and carers, 100 pupil questionnaires and 29 from staff.
+They received and analysed 61 questionnaires from parents and carers, as well as those from pupils and staff.